lightning/bolts/04-onion-routing.md

 `outgoing_cltv_value`, whether it is the final node or not, to avoid leaking its position in the route.

-`keysend_payment_preimage` is the payment preimage provided by the sender in the case that the recipient is often-offline and another node provided a keysend BOLT 12 invoice on their behalf.
+In the case that the recipient is often-offline and another node provided a keysend BOLT 12 invoice on their behalf:
+* `keysend_payment_preimage` is the payment preimage provided by the sender
+* `invoice_request` is the sender's invoice request corresponding to this HTLC.

 ### Requirements